Metadata

 Community documentation

-There should be a community document for specifying rules, as well as collecting used fields and best practices around extraMetadata
+There should be a community document for specifying rules, as well as collecting used fields and best practices around extraMetadata.

 That way, common requirements are identified quickly and the community can converge towards a standard.